 - Feathered Fiend: The Terror bird, which won second place.

-- Stock Dinosaurs: Tyrannosaurus rex, Smilodon and Wooly Mammoths.
+- Stock Dinosaurs: Tyrannosaurus rex, Smilodon and Woolly Mammoths.

 Episode 66: Fashion Disasters